aaronsisler/portfolios.aaronsisler/PROJECT_PLAN.md

 - Let's Connect needs to have this "Have a project in mind or want to discuss opportunities?
 I'd love to hear from you!"
 - Clean code but I want to showcase I understand the WHY and HOW to test and write clean code
 - A blurb that says "Always learning and exploring new technologies" but this needs to not look like a button!
-- The footer of the Bolt site is nice.
+- DONE: The footer of the Bolt site is nice.

 ### Things I want to change or rethink